 ESG Subject Areas ESG Aspects Disclosure Reference Environmental A1.
-Emissions Refer to "Environmental" section of this ESG A2.
-Use of resources Report.
+Emissions Refer to "Environmental" section of this ESG of resources Report.
 A3.
-The environment and natural resources The office-based nature of the Company's operations are not considered to have significant impact on environment and natural resources.
-Employment and labour practices B1.
+The environment and natural resources The office-based nature of the Company's operations are not considered to have significant impact on environment and natura resources.
+Social Employment and labour practices B1.
 Employment There are two staff in the Company and all matters related to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare complied with the Employment Ordinance by the Labour Department.
-B2.
-Health and safety The office-based operation of the Company is not considered to have significant occupational hazards.
+Operating practices B2.
+Heal Ith and safety The office-based operation of the Company is not considered to have significant occupational hazards.
 The Company has complied with all the major relevant laws and regulations such as Occupational Safety And Health Ordinance by the Labour Department.
 B3.
-Development and training Refer to "Social" section of this ESG Report.
+Deve elopment and ing Refer to "Social" section of this ESG Report.
 B4.
-Labour standards Child labour and forced labour are prohibited in the Company.
+Labo our standards Child labour and forced labour are prohibited in the Company.
 B5.
-Supply Chain Management The office-based operation of the Company is not considered to have a significant environmental and social risk of the supply chain. - B6.
-Product responsibility Refer to "Social" section of this ESG Report.
+Supp Man oly Chain agement The office-based operation of the Company is not considered to have a significant environmental and social risk of the supply chain.
+B6.
+Prod luct responsibility Refer to "Social" section of this ESG Report.
 B7.
-Anti-corruption Community B8.
-Community investment Refer to "Social" section of this ESG Report.
+Anti- -corruption 1 Community B8.
+Com nmunity investment Refer to "Social" section of this ESG Report.